-Our maintenance workload is significant as a result of the age of locomotives, carriage fleet and track infrastructure.
-During the year there have been concerns about the future use of wooden-bodied carriages as KiwiRail and NZTA negotiate over the responsibility as the future regulator for track access.
-This company has been involved in negotiations and has prepared a paper to prove mitigation measures to show safety improvements and therefore work towards long term access for these carriages.
-The condition of our track has been reassessed during the year and a consultant has been engaged to review this assessment and our future track maintenance requirements.
-Increased sleeper replacement and formation work is taking place as a result of this work.
-The new Asset Management system for the company has been developed and this important new management asset is now showing good results.
-Improved management systems have been introduced into the workshop and track areas and increased efficiency of work being carried out is beginning to show.
+Our maintenance workload is significant as the age of locomotives, carriage fleet and track infrastructure extends.
+The company continues to liaise with NZTA and KiwiRail regarding the future and strength of wooden and newer carriages.
+Following the decision by KiwiRail to decommission their AO class carriages, these were relocated to Middlemarch on our line for storage.
+Subsequent negotiations with KiwiRail have led to our assessment of one of these carriages for strengthening work toward a potential purchase of these carriages.
+The condition of our track has improved during the year in line with our track improvement strategy introduced last year.
+There has been a substantial increase in sleeper replacement with 2,449 sleepers placed during the year which meets our new annual target for this work.
+A new Risk/Asset Management system for the company has been introduced and is showing good results.
+Improved management systems continue to be introduced into the workshop and track areas and increased efficiency of work is beginning to show.
 The need to maintain track and locomotive assets in reliable and safe condition is vital to the future of the company and this is a significant portion of the ongoing costs of the company.